Pinched Nerve Treatment in Princeton & Staten Island

 What is a pinched nerve?

 A pinched nerve is the result of pressure being applied to a nerve by its surrounding bones, muscles, tendons, or other nearby tissues.
 This pressure effectively disrupts the normal function of the nerve, resulting in pain, tingling, or numbness in the body.
-Pinched nerves can occur in various places throughout the body.
+Pinched nerves can occur in various places throughout the body, such as the back, neck, leg, hip, wrist, foot, ankle, and elbow.
 Often, pinched nerves occur in the lumbar spine and result in pain that spreads through the back of your leg, which is known as sciatica.

-If you are experiencing any of these symptoms, schedule an appointment at New Jersey Spine Surgeons for a consultation.
-Our orthopedic spine doctors have the care and expertise required to help relieve your pain and restore your spinal health.
+If you are experiencing any of these symptoms, schedule an appointment at New Jersey Spine Surgeons for a pinched nerve consultation.
+Our orthopedic spine doctors and specialists have the care and expertise required to help relieve your pain and restore your spinal health.
 We have convenient office locations in Princeton, NJ and Staten Island, NY.
 Learn more about pinched nerve causes, symptoms, diagnosis, and our treatment options below.

 What causes a pinched nerve?